St. Ursula Shrine: Description

 The shrine is in the shape of a Gothic chapel, according to a customary format used in goldsmithing.
-It has a steeply pointed cover, as typical of northern European countries, with three painted tondoes on each side.
+It has a steeply pointed cover, as typical of northern European countries, with three painted tondos on each side.
 Attributed to Memling's workshop, they depict, on one side, the First Eleven Virgins with the Pope, a Cardinal, a Bishop and Etherius (characters of the saint's legend); on the other side, the Coronation of the Virgin with the Holy Trinity.

 The two "façades" contain the representations of the Virgin and Child between Two Nuns (the two donors, including the abbess), and St. Ursula Protecting the Holy Virgins.
 Both the scenes are embedded within a painted niche which simulates a perspective interior of the shrine.